 Once you have compiled the data, use it in a constructive way.
 Begin by sharing at least some of the more pertinent results with everyone.
 People are curious about how their opinions fit in with other opinions and what, if any, of their opinions are different.
 Sharing results with your team helps them to put their perspectives in context and respects the time they took to give you their thoughts.

-Finally, ensure each of these are attached to success factors for your business.
+Finally, ensure each of these is attached to success factors for your business.
 If they aren’t, they don’t belong in your plan.

 Cohesive Leadership – Communicate and Support